ocelotsloth/ocelotsloth.github.io/_pages/about.md

 	- Sound Engineering
-		- Responsible for making the band sound it's very best in any environment, setting equipment up, striking, and general onsite troubeshooting and problem-solving.
+		- Responsible for making the band sound it's very best in any environment, setting equipment up, striking, and general onsite troubleshooting and problem-solving.
 If something needs to be done, I make myself available to find a solution.
 	- On scholarship Spring 2016, Fall 2016
 - Mean Green Drum Line (Spring 2016)